simular-ai/Agent-S/OSWorld.md

 # Step 3: Best Practices

-At this point, you will have set up the Agent-S and OSWorld environments and the VMWare Workstation Pro application.
+At this point, you will have set up the Agent S and OSWorld environments and the VMWare Workstation Pro application.
 Below, we'll list some best practices, and common problems and their fixes.

 ---